influxdata/docs-v2/content/influxdb/v2.4/query-data/influxql/view-functions/selectors.md

 2015-08-29T14:30:00Z   -0.61
 ```

-The query returns the lowest field value for each field key that stores numerical values and includes the word `water` in the `h2o_feet` measurement.
+Returns the lowest field value for each field key that stores numerical values and includes the word `water` in the `h2o_feet` measurement.

 {{% /expand %}}